pcy001/10x-cards/.ai/db-plan.md

 1. **Simplicity**: The schema is deliberately simple for the MVP, focusing on core functionality without additional complexity.

 2. **Hard Delete Strategy**: As specified in the requirements, we use CASCADE deletion for user data when a user is deleted.
+   Additionally, we use CASCADE deletion for flashcard_reviews when a flashcard is deleted, ensuring that all reviews associated with a deleted flashcard are also automatically removed from the database.

 3. **Spaced Repetition Algorithm**: The next_review_date calculation is implemented as a database function, enabling consistent application of the algorithm across different parts of the application.